-Newcomers to the Enneagram might be wondering what this unique symbol represents.
+Newcomers to the Enneagram might be wondering what all the hype is about.
 You might be asking, what is the Enneagram of Personality?
-And how is this odd looking symbol relevant to me and my personality?
-Represented in the symbol is the Enneagram Philosophy, which we discuss briefly in this post.
-We also take a look at how the Enneagram came to be in our lives today.
+And how is this odd looking symbol below relevant to me and my personality?
+Represented in the symbol is the Enneagram philosophy, which we discuss briefly in this post.
+We will also take a look at how the Enneagram can positively influence your life.

 Let's start with clearly defining the Enneagram's function.
 Then we'll explore what it can do for you and how it helps to transform lives.
 Here's a one-line definition...